 An e-ID is an electronic proof of identity that you use online.
 You can use the same e-ID for many services on the internet regardless of which government agency, municipality or company is providing the service (such as Arbetsförmedlingen or the Tax Agency).

 You can get a BankID and a Mobile BankID from the bank where you have an account.

 It is important that you contact Arbetsförmedlingen as soon as possible after you have received a decision on your residence permit.
 Arbetsförmedlingen will determine if you are eligible to participate in the introduction programme.
-Remember to take the decision you received from the Migration Agency with you.
-Only after that can you apply for an introduction benefit from Försäkringskassan and begin doing activities to prepare you for a job or studies.

 Benefits from Försäkringskassan

 Once you have been registered with Arbetsförmedlingen for the introduction programme you can apply for benefits from Försäkringskassan.
 You apply for one month at a time, retroactively.